 Coverage of results

-There are 21 economies in Asia-Pacific: Australia, China, Hong Kong, Indonesia, India, Japan, Kazakhstan, Malaysia, Pakistan, Philippines, Singapore, South Korea, Sri Lanka, Taiwan, Thailand, Vietnam, New Zealand, Cambodia, Macau, Mongolia and Papua New Guinea.
-The 3 economies in North America are: Bermuda, Canada and the United States.
-Europe currently includes 42 economies: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Macedonia, Malta, Netherlands, Norway, Poland, Portugal, Romania, Russian, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, the United Kingdom, Ukraine, Faeroe Island, Gibraltar, Guernsey, Isle Of Man, Jersey, Liechtenstein and Monaco.
-The 17 economies in Latin America are: Argentina, Brazil, Columbia, Chile, Mexico, Peru, Venezuela, Bahamas, Belize, Cayman Islands, Curacao, Dominican Republic, Falkland Islands, Panama, Puerto Rico, Virgin Islands and Virgin Islands, British.
-The 10 economies in Middle East are: Bahrain, Israel, Jordan, Kuwait, Saudi Arabia, United Arab Emirates, Azerbaijan, Iraq, Qatar and Sudan.
-The 13 countries in Africa are: Angola, Egypt, Morocco, Nigeria, South Africa, Gabon, Mauritius, Mozambique, Namibia, Sierra Leone, Tanzania, United Republic of, Togo and Zambia.
+Under the CRI coverage there are 22 economies in Asia-Pacific: Australia, Bangladesh, China, Hong Kong, Indonesia, India, Japan, Kazakhstan, Malaysia, Pakistan, Philippines, Singapore, South Korea, Sri Lanka, Taiwan, Thailand, Vietnam, New Zealand, Cambodia, Macau, Mongolia and Papua New Guinea.
+The 4 economies in North America are: Bermuda, Canada, Greenland, and the United States.
+Europe currently includes 47 economies: Austria, Azerbaijan, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Macedonia, Malta, Montenegro, Netherlands, Norway, Poland, Portugal, Reunion, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, the United Kingdom, Ukraine, Faroe Islands, Gibraltar, Guernsey, Isle Of Man, Jersey, Liechtenstein and Monaco.
+The 18 economies in Latin America are: Argentina, Brazil, Columbia, Chile, Jamaica, Mexico, Peru, Venezuela, Bahamas, Belize, British Virgin Islands, Cayman Islands, Curacao, Dominican Republic, Falkland Islands, Panama, Puerto Rico, and Virgin Islands.
+The 9 economies in Middle East are: Bahrain, Israel, Jordan, Kuwait, Oman, Saudi Arabia, United Arab Emirates, Iraq, and Qatar.
+The 19 countries in Africa are: Angola, Cameroon, Egypt, Ghana, Morocco, Niger Republic, Nigeria, South Africa, Sudan, Gabon, Madagascar, Mauritius, Mozambique, Namibia, Sierra Leone, Tunisia, Tanzania, Togo and Zambia.

 In addition to individual company PDs, aggregate PDs on economy and industry level are also made available.
-Through this web portal, the PDs for around 60,400 firms are available for users who can give evidence of their professional qualifications to ensure that they will not misuse the data.
+Through this web portal, the PDs for over 60,000 firms are available for users who can give evidence of their professional qualifications to ensure that they will not misuse the data.
 Global access can be requested here.
-General users without global access are restricted to a list of 3,000 firms and access is automatically granted by filling out the form here.
-A detailed description of how the 3,000 companies were chosen is available here.
+General users without global access are restricted to a list of 5,000 firms and access is automatically granted by filling out the form here.
+A detailed description of how the 5,000 companies were chosen is available here.

 Approach to research